justin-mbca/clinical-nlp-portfolio/README.md

 *   **Agentic Systems:** Designing multi-agent architectures with standardized protocols (A2A, MCP) for automated workflows.
 *   **End-to-End ML Pipeline:** Expertise in data ETL, feature engineering, predictive modeling (e.g., logistic regression for disease risk), and evaluation.
 *   **Healthcare Compliance:** Built-in de-identification and adherence to healthcare data standards (FHIR, ICD).
+*   **LangChain Integration:** Modular agentic workflows and orchestration using LangChain for clinical NLP and Q&A.
+*   **Clinical Q&A Chatbot:** Demonstrates a chatbot using Hugging Face medical QA models for answering clinical questions.

 ## 🧠 Conceptual Overview: A Guided Tour